 The uncertainty issues associated with supply chain has emerged as a problem of modern time business world.
 The uncertainty associated with speed of delivery, price volatility, inventory stock, and order cost are affecting supply chain performance and becoming continuous threat to supply chain efficiency.
 Though Supply chain management has been emphasizing on supply chain risk and offered verity of tools for the mitigation of supply chain risk.
-However, the globalization of business and cross boarder integration of supply chain has come with unique risk of complexity and offering unique risk such as macroeconomic risk, policy risk, and taxation and regulatory risk [34] [63].
+However, the globalization of business and cross border integration of supply chain has come with unique risk of complexity and offering unique risk such as macroeconomic risk, policy risk, and taxation and regulatory risk [34] [63].

 According to [35] argued that the supply chain risk can be of various types and can rise from verity of issues such as error in forecasting, capacity issues, break down in system, and disruptions the supply chain risks could be in the form of delays of materials.
 Whereas argued that apart of these risks, supply chain management of modern days is more competitive and agile than past, especially increasing globalization has given birth to certain risks.
+1

 The global supply chain risk management is a process that involves steps from risk identification to risk mitigation.
-However, it includes two additional steps which are not in traditional supply chain risk management, which are dynamics of globalization and its impact on supply chain risk management and consolidation of cross boarder supply chains are offering unique risk.
+However, it includes two additional steps which are not in traditional supply chain risk management, which are dynamics of globalization and its impact on supply chain risk management and consolidation of cross border supply chains are offering unique risk.
 One of unique risk is macro level risk, which advocates the shifts in comparative advantages in economies.
 Meanwhile another macro level risk is variation in doing business status among different countries.
 In addition to that which are crucial to supply chain are uncertainty in lead time and reliability of supplier [36].
 The reason why lead time uncertainty is important because logistic activity is affected by lead time and lead time can be extended using advancement in IT.
+4 both are distinct constricts as agility characterized with flexibility as a function of market sensitivity under the condition of unpredictability whereas the lean addresses flexibility under predictability.